romulobordezani/elements/src/CODE_OF_CONDUCT.md

  + Coverage percentage didn't decrease
  + All unit tests are still working
  + The application stills runs without errors locally
+ + The new element has a README.md file and is exported to npm
+ + Also, the new element can be previewed on the main doc